Taoufik Bouachrine

 Taoufik Bouachrine (توفيق بوعشرين; born 1969, Meknes) is a Moroccan journalist and editor.

 In 2005 he was editor-in-chief of al-Jarida al-Oukhra which was founded by Ali Anouzla and was banned in 2006.
 In September 2006, he co-founded the popular daily al-Massae with Rachid Ninni.

 Bouachrine holds a master's degree in political science from the Mohammed V University of Rabat, which he obtained in 1997.

+In 2019, he was sentenced to 15 years of imprisonment for "human trafficking, and abusing authority for sexual exploitation using the threat of defamation".
+He was freed on the 29th of July 2024 after being pardoned by king Mohammed VI along with many activists in the occasion of the national Throne Day.